About the Program

 We offer a STEM-designated bachelor of science degree to help you understand evidence-based research practices.
 Our program allows you to hone skills specific to your area of interest, while also giving you the opportunity to learn how to communicate effectively with diverse audiences.
 You will have access to lab space for research work, our Interdisciplinary Neuroscience Laboratory, and the expertise of faculty members.

 What You'll Learn

-- Examine the differences between normal and abnormal behavior, and the complex nature of psychopathology.
+- Develop a knowledge base, learning the differences between normal and abnormal conduct and the diagnosis and treatment of psychological disorders.

 Plan of Study

 You will study the foundations of cognitive science research and clinical counseling, social, developmental, and quantitative psychology.
 You will start by taking introductory-level courses in brain and behavior, personality theories, human development, and more.
 Students are highly encouraged to participate in field experiences.

 A psychology major offers you a well-rounded approach to topics such as gender and identity, culture, human-environment interactions, and the neuroscience of behavior.

 Psychology with Emphasis in Cognitive Science

 Through this program, you will focus on human cognition.
 We will work on the interactions behind acquiring knowledge and complex reasoning.
 This emphasis is ideal if you are interested in pursuing a career in a biologically oriented research area of psychology.

 Liberal Education Courses